LIFETIME DEAL — LIMITED TIME

 Plan Price What You Get My Take

-Free Tier Unknown / Not clearly listed Limited access to core features, probably basic lead sourcing and simple outreach Fair warning: the free tier’s capabilities are likely minimal.
-Without clear details, you might hit feature gates quickly, making it less useful for serious outreach campaigns.
+Free Tier Unknown / Not clearly listed Limited access to core features, likely basic lead sourcing and simple outreach Fair warning: the free tier’s capabilities aren’t clearly spelled out.
+In my case, I couldn’t confidently predict what would be locked behind paywalls until I started using it.
+If you’re aiming for serious outreach testing, you might hit limits sooner than you want.

 Honest Take